sreuland/ifttt_demo/README.md

    $ soroban deploy --wasm ./smart_contract/increment_by/target/wasm32-unknown-unknown/release/soroban_increment_contract_by.wasm --rpc-url http://localhost:8000/soroban/rpc --secret-key <keypair_secret_key> --network-passphrase "Standalone Network ; February 2017" --salt 1
    ```

-* Create an IFTTT free account, in IFTTT->Developers->API, set the API URL to be the ngrok public https url it created.
+* Create an IFTTT free account, in IFTTT->Developers->API, set the API URL to be the ngrok public https url that is created when you do `ngrok http 3000`.
 You can also find your IFTTT_SERVICE_KEY provided here on this screen.

 * In IFTTT->API->Triggers, create one trigger which represents a smart contract invocation.
 The smart contract events are emitted from `/ifttt/v1/triggers/contract_incremented_event` handler in server.js